freealise/fretboard/README.md

 sell do-it-yourself (DIY) kits or provide online instructions with parts
 make it the size of ukulele

-16 harmonics: 8 fingers, volume by y, odd/even by x, detune by touch radius

 reverb (drawn waveform / recorded impulse response; from 3D model / pano with convolver / delays or AI ? https://www.google.com/search?q=3d+mesh+to+impulse+response)
 pull tabs and chords from Ultimate Guitar or elsewhere and average versions with AI ?
 links to ebooks (https://developers.google.com/books/docs/viewer/examples) and folk song archives with lyrics and notation